The Boston College Biology Honors Program is a research-based program open to senior biology majors.

 Scholar of the College Program

 Biology Honors Students may also be eligible to apply for the Scholar of the College Program.
-Students who are accepted in the university Scholar of the College program will register for a six-credit Advanced Independent Research course (BI 499) and also for the Biology Thesis Seminar.
+Students who are accepted in the university Scholar of the College program will register for a six-credit Advanced Independent Research course (BIOL 4921) and also for the Biology Thesis Seminar.

 If you are interested in applying for the SOC program, please also submit your application to the Biology Office (Higgins 355).